thewca/wca-regulations/wca-guidelines.md

 - B1+) [REMINDER] The competitor must use a puzzle without textures, markings, or other features that distinguish similar pieces (see [Regulation 3k](regulations:regulation:3k)).
 This should be given special attention for Blindfolded Solving.
 - B1b+) [RECOMMENDATION] Blindfolds should be checked by the WCA Delegate before use in the competition.
 - B2d+) [ADDITION] By default, the competitor starts the solve the first time that they start the timer after the judge has indicated that they are ready (see [Regulation B2a](regulations:regulation:B2a)).
 If they want to check that the timer is in working order, they must (ask and) receive confirmation from the judge each time before starting/resetting the timer during this phase.
 Penalty for starting and resetting a timer without confirmation from the judge: disqualification of the attempt (DNF).
+- B4c+) [ADDITION] An attempt should not be disqualified solely due to the judge not putting a sight blocker.
+However, the WCA Delegate may replace the attempt with an extra attempt if they have a reason to suspect that the competitor gained an unfair advantage.

 ## <article-C><one-handed><onehandedsolving> Article C: One-Handed Solving